Western honey bee: Pheromones

 Pheromones (substances involved in chemical communication) are essential to honey bee survival.
 Western honey bees rely on pheromones for nearly all behaviors, including mating, alarm, defense, orientation, kin and colony recognition, food production and integrating colony activities.

+The alarm pheromone has shown to be attractive to the small hive beetle.
+Therefore, there is a tradeoff between recruiting guards bees to defend the invaders and attract more beetles.
+The small hive beetle has a lower sensing threshold for the honeybee pheromone, which exacerbates the damage to honeybee hive.

 Sociality

-There is some degree of variability of sociality between individuals.
-Like a great many other social insects, A. mellifera engages in trophallaxis.
-When the duration of trophallaxis pairings was measured, it was found that like human social interactions, there are durable long-term trends for each individual bee.
-There is less inter-individual variation than found in humans however, possibly reflecting the higher genetic relatedness between hivemates.
+Individual bees exhibit considerable variability in their social behavior.
+For example, the duration of liquid exchanges among bees (trophallaxis) shows consistent long-term patterns within individuals, resembling stable social tendencies observed in humans.

+Some of the variation in sociability has evolutionarily conserved molecular roots.

 Domestication

 Humans have been collecting honey from western honey bees for thousands of years, with evidence in the form of rock art found in France and Spain, dating to around 7,000 BCE.
 The western honey bee is one of the few invertebrate animals to have been domesticated.
-Bees were likely first domesticated in ancient Egypt, where tomb paintings depict beekeeping, before 2600BC.
+Bees were likely first domesticated in ancient Egypt, where tomb paintings depict beekeeping, before 2600 BC.
 Europeans brought bees to North America in 1622.

 Beekeepers have selected western honey bees for several desirable features: